tiwahusoftware/tiwahusoftware.github.io/apps/cw-sim/index.md

 The construction of builds with the `build` command is a current highlight.
 The pool of available cards when constructing builds is limited by the valid option rules; however, incomplete and extreme builds remain possible.

-In their simplest form, builds are represented by a **TCWB** code (e.g., `tcwb4554xxxx264a734br11z`).
-For convenience, codes persist to `*.tcwb` files, which are plain text files containing additional human-readable information about the build.
+In their simplest form, builds are represented by a **TCWB** tag (e.g., `tcwb4554xxxx264a734br11z`).
+For convenience, tags persist to `*.tcwb` files, which are plain text files containing additional human-readable information about the build.
 (The files can be opened by your preferred text editor.)
 These build definitions are a keystone to running single-game and Monte Carlo simulations.

 - Use the `-i` option for interactive builds in the command line interface (e.g., `cwsim build -i`).